singh199908/order-management-system/RENDER_OAUTH_CHECKLIST.md

 1. Place a test order
 2. Check your Google Drive folder
-3. The sheet should appear in: `1SWKqTRDRaRMRhyH9RJL25xTr1Y1C_HBu`
+3. The sheet should appear in your configured folder

 ## Troubleshooting